golioth/docs/docs/guides/creating-an-app.md

 ---
 id: creating-an-app
-title: Creating a New Application
+title: Creating a New Application from Scratch
 ---

-# Creating a New Application from Scratch

 While the [Quickstart](quickstart/getting-started) focuses on running a sample that's located within the Zephyr file-hierarchy, it's simple enough to create a new application that's separate from Zephyr.